bevacqua/naked/README.md

-# get-naked
+# naked

-This repository merely redirects requests from `blog.ponyfoo.com` to `ponyfoo.com`.
+This app merely redirects any requests into `process.env.HOST` using `process.env.PROTOCOL`.

 # License